 This is a very challenging hiking trip on the last section of the legendary Appalachian Trail.
 You will be hiking in an area that was scoured by glaciers in the past; although the terrain is largely flat, the many streams, bogs, and marshes make the trail more difficult than many other sections.
 Please note that we will most likely not be on the Appalachian Trail for the final ascent.

 We will be staying at the Appalachian Trail Lodge, http://appalachiantraillodge.com/, in the town of Millinocket.
 We will have the lodge to ourselves.
-There are 4 bedrooms on the 2nd floor of the lodge with 2 beds in each room, plus 2 bedrooms on the 1st floor.
+There are 5 bedrooms on the 2nd floor of the lodge with 1 - 2 beds in each room, plus 3 bedrooms on the 3rd floor.
 None of the rooms have bunk beds.
 There are 2 bathrooms in the lodge.
-One on the 2nd floor and one on the 1st floor.
-These are shared amongst the group.
-In order to get to the 1st floor bathroom from the 2nd floor you will go outside and back into the 1st floor.
-There is also a 3rd bathroom available in the next door apartment where the guides stay which is also available.
-There are 2 singles available on the 3rd floor.
-These single bedrooms share a bathroom in the hall.
+One on the 2nd floor and one on the 1st floor connected to the small apartment where the guides stay.
+Extra showers are available for our use in the hikers dorm area.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.